Video Download: Metformin The First Effective Anti Aging Drug Part 1

 Metformin affects the body similar to calorie restriction (CR), which has proven to prolong life in animal tests.
 By lowering the insulin response and thus the risk of vascular problems, obesity, and diabetes, metformin should have the same effect in humans.

 In the correct amounts insulin is a life-sustaining agent for the body’s growth and repair.
-Again, in the proper amounts.
-Too much insulin is linked to type II diabetes, atherosclerosis, high blood pressure, cancer and Alzheimer’s Disease.
+Again, in the proper measures.

 Metformin’s benefits are logical.
 The drug increases the body’s insulin sensitivity, which rids the body of excess sugar, thus delivering a broad range of health benefits.